 - Annual Retainer.
-Each non-management director is paid an annual retainer, payable in quarterly installments following the end of each quarter of service.
-The amount of the annual retainer is \$230,000.
-Of this amount, 60% of the annual retainer is paid in deferred stock units ("DSUs") and 40% is paid in cash.
-Instead of receiving a cash payment, non-management directors may elect to have 100% of their annual retainer paid in DSUs; however, no more than 30,000 DSUs may be granted to any non-management director with respect to the annual retainer in any one calendar year.
-To the extent this limit would be exceeded, the remainder of a director's annual retainer will be paid in cash. - Deferred Stock Units.
-Each DSU awarded to non-management directors represents the right to receive one share of our common stock in the future.
-DSUs are granted at the end of each quarter of service and are credited to a notional account maintained by us in the recipient's name.
-The number of DSUs granted is determined by dividing the DSU value to be delivered by the fair market value of our common stock on the date of grant.
-If the company pays dividends on its common stock, dividend equivalents accrue with respect to the DSUs, which are reinvested in additional DSUs.
-The DSUs will be paid out beginning one year after the director leaves the Board in a single payment or in payments over 10 years, at the election of the director, or, if earlier, upon the death of the director. - Retainer for Non-Executive Chairman of the Board.
-The Non-Executive Chairman of the Board receives a \$200,000 annual retainer in addition to the regular annual retainer.
+Each non-management director is paid an annual retainer of \$242,000 in quarterly installments, following the end of each quarter of service.
+Of this amount, \$100,000 of the annual retainer is paid in cash and \$142,000 is paid in deferred stock units ("DSUs").
+Instead of receiving a cash payment, non-management directors may elect to have 100% of their annual retainer paid in DSUs; provided, however, that no more than 30,000 DSUs may be granted to any non-management director in any one calendar year.
+To the extent this limit would be exceeded, the remainder of a director's annual retainer will be paid in cash. - Annual Retainer for Non-Executive Chair.
+As additional compensation for service as Non-Executive Chair, the Non-Executive Chair receives a \$200,000 annual retainer in addition to the regular annual retainer.
 Such amount is paid in quarterly installments, following the end of each quarter of service.
-Of this amount, 60% is paid in DSUs and 40% is paid in cash.
-Instead of receiving a cash payment, the Non-Executive Chairman of the Board may elect to have 100% of the additional annual retainer paid in DSUs; however, no more than 25,000 DSUs may be granted to the Non-Executive Chairman of the Board with respect to the additional annual retainer in any one calendar year.
-To the extent this limit would be exceeded, the remainder of the additional annual retainer will be paid in cash. - Fees for Lead Director.
-If a Lead Director is appointed in the absence of an independent Non-Executive Chairman of the Board, the Lead Director would receive an annual cash retainer of \$20,000 in quarterly installments, as additional compensation for services as Lead Director. - Fees for Committee Chairs.
-The chairpersons of each of our standing committees receive additional cash retainers, which are paid in quarterly installments.
-The chairperson of the Audit Committee receives an annual cash retainer of \$20,000, the chairperson of the Compensation Committee receives
+Of this amount, \$80,000 is paid in cash and \$120,000 is paid in DSUs.
+Instead of receiving a cash payment, the Non-Executive Chair may elect to have 100% of the additional annual retainer paid in DSUs; provided, however, that no more than 25,000 DSUs may be granted to the Non-Executive Chair in any one calendar year with respect to the additional annual retainer.
+To the extent this limit would be exceeded, the remainder of the additional annual retainer will be paid in cash. - Fee for Lead Director.
+If a Lead Director is appointed in the absence of an independent Non-Executive Chair, the Lead Director would receive an annual cash retainer of \$20,000 in quarterly installments, as additional compensation for service as Lead Director. - 36 Genworth Financial, Inc.